 We know that most of the project’s go through a project life cycle or project process group.

-In this article, we will closely look at some of the best project management practices that could be applied on each cycle of the project.
+In this article, we will closely look as some of the principles is applied during each cycle of the project.

-Before a project is initiated, there is a pre – initiation process and can be called project selection phase.
+Before a project is initiated, there is a pre – initiation process and is called project selection phase.

 Different organization’s uses different techniques and methods to select one project over another.

-- Do this project in any way according to the company strategic goals?
+- Is the project in any way according to the company’s strategic goals?

-- Do this project resonate with the company policy?
+- Does this project resonate with the company’s policy?

 - Do we have the necessary skilled resources?

 - Do we need to get every project that we can get our hands on?